mico23/vocabulary-builder/README.md

 ### Prerequisites

-This project is run on [Python 3.7.3](https://www.python.org/downloads/release/python-373/).
+This project is run on Python 3.*.
 Flask is required to run this project.
 Please follow the [instruction](https://flask.palletsprojects.com/en/1.1.x/installation/) to install Flask.

 ## Running the tests